Thursday, June 19, 2025

 This movement is an attempt to restore New Testament Christianity.
 I'm familiar with this "Restoration Movement" because my wife and I began our missionary service in it.
 The Churches of Christ attempt to restore some of the basic elements of early Christianity, including baptism performed immediately after confession of faith in Christ as a necessary part of salvation, and celebrating the Lord's Supper every Sunday.

 The "Goldilocks Protestantism" article divides current Christianity into two categories: the "catholic" (in the sense of one true and universal Church including Roman Catholic, Orthodox, and Anglican), and the other group being the "evangelicals."
 The former has authoritative Saints, the Creed, liturgy, bishops, ordained priests. icons, sacraments, and infant baptism.
-The latter has none of those, just the Bible: "solo Scriptura."
-What then of today's Lutherans and Calvinists – heirs of the earlier "Majesterial Reformation" that rejected Rome's purgatory doctrine and selling indulgences, but retained much of the former traits?
+In 2007, my wife and I finally found our spiritual home in Orthodoxy.
+The evangelicals have none of those, just the Bible: "sola Scriptura."
+What then of today's Lutherans and Calvinists – heirs of the earlier "Majesterial Reformation" that rejected Rome's absolute authority of the pope, doctrine of purgatory, and sale of indulgences (none of which are found in Orthodoxy), but retained much of the former traits?
 Sadly, those Majesterial heirs are less than 10% of global Christianity and are fading fast, often taking up the traits of the evangelical majority which is descended from the "Radical Reformation" that rejects all of the "catholic" traits.
 The article raises four issues:

 First, as described in The Democratization of American Christianity by Nathan Hatch, the leveling or democratizing effect the Age of "Enlightenment" or "Reason" that placed human intellect over the authority of revelation and Church.
 Second, evangelicals will not adopt the Majesterial traits: "They believe in populist biblicism....
 The lack of tradition is a feature, not a bug" per the article.